I hear a version of that sentence on almost every discovery call.

-I work with owner-led service businesses where too much of the important work still leans too hard on one person.
+I work with owner-led service businesses where too much of the important work still leans on one person.
+Inside most of them, the same frictions show up:

-❌ Decisions default to the owner.
+❌ Decisions default to you.

 The team is smart, but they wait for clarity, direction, or the final call.
 Nothing really moves until you weigh in.